 So how do we solve this problem?
 We use price alerts and sit back and wait.

-My recommendation is to set several price alerts at different price points to get a feeling for direction of price and rate of price change.
+I recommend setting several price alerts at different price points to get a feeling for the price direction and rate of price change.

 Setting the travel alerts is easy.
-Simply do a search on the price comparison websites and look for the “Price Alert” function in the left column next to the actual flight results.
+Simply search the price comparison websites and look for the “Price Alert” function in the left column next to the actual flight results.

 7. Be smart when you pay for your flight